nsidc/slackbotr/README.md

 Each endpoint expects to be called with an authentication token.
 For simple bots that send a message that depends on no inputs, the endpoint requires no data.
 For complex bots that respond to commands in Slack, the endpoint requires standard format JSON data.

+## Configuration of Slack

+To make a Slackbot work with a Slack Workspace, you must create a Slack "Application".
+This terminology is confusing, but a Slack Application represents the configuration that authorizes (using an authentication token) your Slackbot to send messages to specific channels in your Slack Workspace.